 - Nipple changes, such as sudden inversion, discharge, or scaling.

-According to The Ministry of Public Health, you should get screened every 3 years.
+According to the Ministry of Public Health, you should get screened every three years.

 WHAT HAPPENS DURING A MAMMOGRAM?